solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 }
 ```

-There are 3 main things in the above file:
+The `utils.ts` file contains three key components:

-1. `NoteLog` - a class representing the note log we'll find in the Noop program
+1. **`NoteLog` Class**: This class represents the note log that we’ll extract
-   logs.
-We've also added the borsh schema as `NoteLogBorshSchema` for
-   deserialization.
+   from the Noop program logs.
+It also includes the Borsh schema, named
+   `NoteLogBorshSchema`, which is used for deserialization.

-2. `getHash` - a function that creates a hash of the note and note owner so we
+2. **`getHash` Function**: This function generates a hash from the note and its
-   can compare it to what we find on the Merkle tree
+   owner, allowing us to compare it against the data in the Merkle tree.

-3. `getNoteLog` - a function that looks through the provided transaction's logs,
+3. **`getNoteLog` Function**: This function searches through the transaction
-   finds the Noop program logs, then deserializes and returns the corresponding
+   logs to locate the Noop program logs then deserializes and retrieves the
-   Note log.
+   corresponding `NoteLog`.

-#### 8. Write client tests
+#### 8. Write Client Tests

-Now that we've got our packages installed and utility file ready, let's dig into
+With our packages and utility file set up, we’re ready to dive into writing the
-the tests themselves.
-We're going to create four of them:
+tests.
+We will create four tests for our program:

-1. Create Note Tree - this will create the Merkle tree we'll be using to store
+1. **Create Note Tree**: This test will initialize the Merkle tree for storing
-   note hashes
+   note hashes.
-2. Add Note - this will call our `append_note` instruction
+2. **Add Note**: This test will invoke the `append_note` instruction to add a
+   note to the tree.
+3. **adds max size note to the Merkle tree**: This test will also use the
-3. Add Max Size Note - this will call our `append_note` instruction with a note
+   `append_note` instruction, but with a note that reaches the maximum allowable
-   that maxes out the 1232 bytes allowed in a single transaction
+   size of 1232 bytes in a single transaction.
+4. **Updates the first note in the Merkle tree**: This test will use the
-4. Update First Note - this will call our `update_note` instruction to modify
-   the first note we added
+   `update_note` instruction to modify the first note that was added.

-The first test is mostly just for setup.
-In the last three tests, we'll be
+The first test is mainly for setup purposes.
+For the remaining three tests, we
-asserting each time that the note hash on the tree matches what we would expect
+will check that the note hash in the Merkle tree matches the expected value
-given the note text and signer.
+based on the note content and the signer.

-Let's start with our imports.
-There are quite a few from Anchor,
+We’ll start by setting up our imports.
+This includes a variety of components
-`@solana/web3.js`, `@solana/spl-account-compression`, and our own utils file.
+from Anchor, `@solana/web3.js`, `@solana/spl-account-compression`, and our own
+utility functions.

 ```typescript
 import * as anchor from "@coral-xyz/anchor";